 Streamlining Clinical Evaluation for Software as a Medical Device: Best Practices Under MDR 2017/745

-The MDR requires software vendors to certify their products via notified bodies, which assess the conformity of the software before being placed on the market, with increasing levels of scrutiny based on the devices’ classification[1].
-This article aims to provide non-professionals with an understanding of theclinical evaluation process for SaMD under the MDR 2017/745, focusing on how to compile a clinical evaluation, including what clinical data are and what specifically needs to be considered for software as a medical device.
+The MDR requires software vendors to certify products through notified bodies, which assess conformity based on device classification.
+This article explains the clinical evaluation process for SaMD under MDR 2017/745, focusing on compiling clinical data for software.

 Understanding Clinical Evaluation for SaMD

-The FDA has issued a guidance document titled “Software as a Medical Device (SaMD): Clinical Evaluation” to provide considerations for industry and FDA staff regarding the clinical evaluation of SaMD[2].
-Although this guidance does not impose regulatory requirements, it offers valuable insights into the process[2].
+The FDA issued guidance titled “Software as a Medical Device (SaMD): Clinical Evaluation” for industry and FDA staff.
+Although this guidance does not impose regulatory requirements, it offers valuable insights into the process.

 Key Components of SaMD Clinical Evaluation

-Clinical evaluation for SaMD involves assessing clinical safety, performance, and effectiveness based on clinical data[3].
-The process includes the following key components[6]:
+Clinical Evaluation for Software involves assessing clinical safety, performance, and effectiveness based on clinical data.
+The process includes the following key components:

 1. Valid Clinical Association (scientific validity)